Disclosure Games with Large Evidence Spaces

 \subsection{Proof of Theorem \ref{thm1}}

 We divide the proof into a sequence of lemmas.
-Lemma \ref{lmm.a2} and Lemma \ref{lmm.a3} show that a function \(V:E\to\mathbb{R}\) is the sender's value function in an equilibrium if and only if it satisfies conditions 1 through 3 of Theorem \ref{thm1}.
+Lemma \ref{lmm.a2} shows that in any equilibrium, the sender's value function satisfies conditions 1 through 3 of Theorem \ref{thm1}.
+Lemma \ref{lmm.a3} shows that a function \(V:E\to\mathbb{R}\) satisfying conditions 1 through 3 of Theorem \ref{thm1} is the sender's value function in an equilibrium.
 Lemma \ref{lmm.a4} shows that the value function is unique.